RafifAlzayat/thecoolteam-/README.md

 Our team has chosen to analyze covid data from the CDC.
 We selected this data due to its relevancy as well as availability.
 The data has approximately 26 million rows, with each row being a unique individual that has been tested for covid.
 It includes the individuals age, race, ethnicity, hospitalization status, state, etc. We'd like to analyze and figure out which factor in the data contributes the most to an individual being hospitalized.
 After our data exploration, the team decided to decrease the size of the database and only analyze covid cases in the state of Virginia.

 Ryan To add:
-✓ Technologies, languages, tools, and algorithms used throughout the project ✓ Recommendation for future analysis ✓ Anything the team would have done differently
+✓ Recommendation for future analysis ✓ Anything the team would have done differently

 ### Data Exploration/Analysis